-DEECA's Water and Catchments group ensures Victoria has safe, sustainable, and productive water resources to meet current and future urban, rural, environmental and cultural needs and is responsible for the implementation of the government's longterm water plan, Water for Victoria, which sets the strategic directions for the state's management.
-The group works in partnerships with water corporations, catchment management authorities. government agencies, community, and Traditional Owners to balance the economic, environmental, and social values of water.
+DEECA's Water and Catchments group ensures Victoria has safe, sustainable, and productive water resources to meet current and future urban, rural, environmental and cultural needs and is responsible for the implementation of the government's longterm water plan, Water for Victoria, which sets the strategic directions for the state's water management.
+The group works in partnerships with water corporations, catchment management government agencies, authorities, industry, community, and Traditional Owners to balance the economic, environmental, and social values of water.
 This work helps to deliver secure water supplies, greener and liveable cities and towns, health waterways and aquifers.